-VHIS is a policy initiative implemented by the Food and Health Bureau (FHB) to regulate indemnity hospital insurance plans offered to individuals by insurance companies.
+VHIS is a policy initiative implemented by the Health Bureau to regulate indemnity hospital insurance plans offered to individuals by insurance companies.
 The participation by insurance companies and consumers is voluntary.

 Under the VHIS, the participating insurance companies offer certified individual indemnity hospital insurance plans (“Certified Plans”) for consumers to purchase voluntarily.

 Q2.
 What are the objectives of VHIS?

 The policy objectives of VHIS are to -

 (a) enhance the protection level of hospital insurance products;

 (b) provide the public with an additional choice of using private healthcare services through hospital insurance; and